ZachMuzzle/ZachMuzzle/README.md

  # About myself

   * Hi, I’m Zachary Muzzleman.
-I am a junior computer science major with a concentration in AI/Robotics at the University of Delaware.
+I am a senior computer science major with a concentration in AI/Robotics at the University of Delaware.
 I love coding and problem solving to find better solutions.

  # My plans